qualiu/vscode-msr/README.md

 See [manually downloading](Manually-Download-Tools.md) tool command lines on `Windows`/`Linux`/`MacOS`/`FreeBSD`.

+- You can also get downloading command line from `MSR-Def-Ref` channel in `OUTPUT` tab.
+- Delete existing `msr`/`nin` if now show command or if you want to update immediately.

 ## Adjust Your Color Theme if Result File Path Folder Color is Not Clear

-You might found the `folder color` of output result file paths is not clear to read when using default `dark-blue` color theme.
+If the `color` of output result file paths is not clear to read when using default `dark-blue` color theme.

 ### Adjust Colors Method-1